realJeremySun/first-web-game-lb4/blog/2019-06-05-building-an-online-game-with-loopback-4-pt4.md

 `permissions` is an array of `PermissionKey`s.
 We will create `PermissionKey` later.

-### Self-Defined Authentication Component
+### Self-Defined Authorization Component

 Let's first create a folder 'authorization' in `src` to hold everything in this episode.
-This will be our self-defined authentication package.
+This will be our self-defined authorization package.

 I will show you how to create everything step by step.
 You can also check [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part4/firstgame/src/authorization) for my `authorization` folder.

-#### `PermissionKey.ts`
+#### Users Permissions

+Let's create permissions for users.
+An API may have one or more required permissions.
+Users need to have all of the required permissions to access that API.

-Create `PermissionKey.ts` in `src/authorization`.
+Create `permission-key.ts` in `src/authorization`.

 ```ts
 export const enum PermissionKey {